DataDog/browser-sdk/packages/rum/README.md

 * **Browser RUM** (reminder this means the collection of ONLY *Sessions*, *Views*, *Actions*, and *Errors*)
 * **Session Replay RUM** (Everything from Browser RUM plus *Resources*, *Long Tasks*, and *Replay* recordings are collected)

 The `sampleRate` option controls the overall sample rate of RUM data collection.
-The `replaySampleRate` option is applied AFTER the overall sample rate, and controls the percentage of Session Replay data collection.
+The `replaySampleRate` option is applied **after** the overall sample rate, and controls the percentage of Session Replay data collection.

 For example, to collect 100% of your sessions using only the Browser RUM option: